allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. Click on personnel from the list.

-A. If multiple people are selected over numerous pages, use the Show Only Selected People function option:
+1. If multiple people are selected over numerous pages, use the Show Only Selected People function option:

 1\) Click on the More Options \(. .\) button within the Add People panel.

 2\) Select Show Only Selected People; a list of only personnel selected wil be displayed.

-B. To revert back to selecting more people for the event, click on the More Options \(. .\) button again and click on Select People.
+2. To revert back to selecting more people for the event, click on the More Options \(. .\) button again and click on Select People.

-C. Continue selecting People as required.
+3. Continue selecting People as required.

-D. Persons with Go/NoGo issues will display a red ball next their name.
+4. Persons with Go/NoGo issues will display a red ball next their name.

 5. Click Done, and click Save.